jack-jackhui/myNotebookLm/README.md

 - **LLM-Powered Knowledge Management**: Uses a large language model to provide contextual insights, organize information, and offer AI-driven suggestions.
 - **Podcast Generation**: Automatically generates podcasts from notes and curated content with multiple TTS provider options.
 - **Flexible API Integrations**: Supports a range of LLM and TTS providers, with Microsoft Azure OpenAI as the default LLM provider.
+- **User Interface**: A web-based UI powered by Streamlit for an intuitive and accessible experience.
+- **Multi-LLM Support**: Supports multiple LLMs such as MS Azure, OpenAI or local LLMs via Ollama.

 ## Getting Started